veldor/Tor-Onion-Proxy-Library/README.md

 # What is this fork?
 This is a fork of [Thali Projects's Tor Onion Proxy Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library) which was pretty outdated, hard to build, contained no release of library itself and no simple examples.
 I updated it's components, made build easier and added release library.

 Readme is updated to reflect those changes and contains a simple example on how to use this library.

 Also I removed all data on non-android builds - there are many other easier ways to use Tor on Windows and OS/X.

+Check out the sample app included in this repo for reference on how to use this library.

 # What is this project?
 NOTE: This project exists independently of the Tor Project.